Calling all Birders: It’s time for Birdathon 2026!

 • “Backyard Birdathon” - most species counted in one day on a single residential property

-Prizes: All participants and their supporters are invited to join us at our Audubon Afternoon in June for our Annual Meeting to celebrate the winners.
-Participants on the winning team of each category will get to select their choice of one of our fine prizes: an NVBA hat, tote or t-shirt, a local guide to butterflies or dragonflies, or a free ticket to an upcoming paid NVBA program, plus bragging rights!
+Prizes: All participants and their supporters are invited to join us at our Alliance Afternoon on June 7 for our Annual Meeting where we will celebrate the winners.
+Participants on the winning team of each category will get to select one of our fine prizes: